My Favorite Method for Building Characters' Personalities

 Finally, consider how you can implement your characters' personality types throughout your story.
 Here are few of my favorite ways:

-Internal monologue.
 Ever wonder what's going on in someone else's head?
 Your readers want to know the same about your characters.
 Understanding their personality types in full will help you identify their worries, how they process tough situations, and the steps they plan to take in order to move forward.

 Everyone has their oddities.
 By giving your characters quirks, you're setting your readers up for an interesting and relatable read.